 This is a free to use web service (www.naturkartan.se) and also mobile app that features a map where you can filter everything from fireplaces over shelters and huts to toilets.
 The map can also be used to show you popular hiking trails, fishing spots and pretty much everything else you can think of.
 This is a great all-round application especially if you plan to stay in popular hiking areas or along established hiking trails.
 The Service is provided in German and English but in depth information are in Swedish.
 The navigation on the mobile app is straightforward with self-speaking icons.

 The map can be filtered by region or show the whole country.
-Currently there are around 430 shelters and 190 open huts registered.
+At time of writing there are around 430 shelters and 190 open huts registered.
 There are also around 1400 mapped fireplaces and about the same number of resting places mapped across the country and some of these facilities probably also qualify as basic shelters.

 For most mapped places there are further information and images provided.
 So you can get a pretty good idea of a place even if you do not understand any Swedish.